 Page

 PART I

 ITEM 1 BUSINESS 2

-ITEM 1A RISK FACTORS 21
+ITEM 1A RISK FACTORS 23

-ITEM 1B UNRESOLVED STAFF COMMENTS 38
+ITEM 1B UNRESOLVED STAFF COMMENTS 40

-ITEM 2 PROPERTIES 38
+ITEM 2 PROPERTIES 40

-ITEM 3 LEGAL PROCEEDINGS 38
+ITEM 3 LEGAL PROCEEDINGS 41

-ITEM 4 SUBMISSION OF MATTERS TO A VOTE OF SECURITY HOLDERS 38
+ITEM 4 SUBMISSION OF MATTERS TO A VOTE OF SECURITY HOLDERS 42

 PART II

-ITEM 5 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED

-STOCKHOLDER MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES 38
+ITEM 5 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDER MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES 42

-ITEM 6 SELECTED FINANCIAL DATA 40
+ITEM 6 SELECTED FINANCIAL DATA 44

-ITEM 7 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL 44

-TOTAL 5 4 CONDITION AND RESULTS OF OPERATIONS 41
+ITEM 7 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 45

-ITEM 7A QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK 62
+ITEM 7A QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK 67

-ITEM 8 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA 63
+ITEM 8 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA 67

-ITEM 9 CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON

-ACCOUNTING AND FINANCIAL DISCLOSURE 63
+ITEM 9 CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE 68

-ITEM 9A CONTROLS AND PROCEDURES 63
+ITEM 9A CONTROLS AND PROCEDURES 68

-ITEM 9B OTHER INFORMATION 63
+ITEM 9B OTHER INFORMATION 68

 PART III

-ITEM 10 DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE
+ITEM 10 DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE GOVERNANCE 69

-GOVERNANCE 64

-ITEM 11 EXECUTIVE COMPENSATION 64
+ITEM 11 EXECUTIVE COMPENSATION 69

-ITEM 12 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND

-MANAGEMENT AND RELATED STOCKHOLDER MATTERS 64
+ITEM 12 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT AND RELATED STOCKHOLDER MATTERS 69

-ITEM 13 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND
+ITEM 13 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE 69

-DIRECTOR INDEPENDENCE 64

-ITEM 14 PRINCIPAL ACCOUNTANT FEES AND SERVICES 64
+ITEM 14 PRINCIPAL ACCOUNTANT FEES AND SERVICES 70

 PART IV

-ITFM 15 EXHIBITS AND FINANCIAL STATEMENT SCHEDILLES 65
+ITEM 15 EXHIBITS AND FINANCIAL STATEMENT SCHEDULES 70

-The Medicines Company® name and logo, Angiomax®, Angiox® and CleviprexTM are either registered trademarks or trademarks of The Medicines Company in the United States and/or other countries.
+The Medicines Company® name and logo, Angiomax®, Angiox® and Cleviprex® are either registered trademarks or trademarks of The Medicines Company in the United States and/or other countries.
 All other trademarks, service marks or other tradenames appearing in this annual report on Form 10-K are the property of their respective owners.
 Except where otherwise indicated, or where the context may otherwise require, references to "Angiomax" in this annual report on Form 10-K mean Angiomax and Angiox, collectively.
+References to the "Company," "we," "us" or "our" mean The Medicines Company, a Delaware corporation, and its subsidiaries.

 This annual report on Form 10-K includes forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, and Section 27A of the Securities Act of 1933, as amended.
 For this purpose, any statements contained herein regarding our strategy, future operations, financial position, future revenues, projected costs, prospects, plans and objectives of management, other than statements of historical facts, are forward-looking statements.
-The words "anticipates," "believes," "estimates," "expects," "intends," "may," "plans," "projects," "will," "would" and similar expressions are intended to identify forward-looking statements, although not all forwardlooking statements contain these identifying words.
+The words "anticipates," "believes," "estimates," "expects," "intends," "may," "plans," "projects," "will," "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
 We cannot guarantee that we actually will achieve the plans, intentions or expectations expressed or implied in our forward-looking statements.
 There are a number of important factors that could cause actual results, levels of activity, performance or events to differ materially from those expressed or implied in the forward-looking statements we make.
-These important factors include our "critical accounting estimates" described in Item 7 of this annual report and the factors set forth under the caption "Risk Factors" in Item 1A of this annual report.
+These important factors include our "critical accounting estimates" described in Item 7 in Part II of this annual report and the factors set forth under the caption "Risk Factors" in Item 1A in Part I of this annual report.
 Although we may elect to update forward-looking statements in the future, we specifically disclaim any obligation to do so, even if our estimates change, and readers should not rely on our forward-looking statements as representing our views as of any date subsequent to the date of this annual report.